Image Wrap

 In other words, DUI charges are not as cut and dry as the tabloids would make them sound.
 Yes, there are certain instances where it’s pretty obvious that the driver has done not just one but many stupid things behind the wheel, and he almost certainly will face punishment.

 That being said, every case is different.
-Fortunately, a responsible and highly astute Los Angeles DUI criminal defense attorney at the Kraut Criminal & DUI Lawyers can help you understand your rights and fight for justice – whether you are a high profile celebrity like Brown, a UCLA or USC student stopped at checkpoint on the 5, or someone who got arrested for DUI while visiting the City of Angels.
+Fortunately, a responsible and highly astute Los Angeles DUI criminal defense attorney at the Kraut Law Group Criminal & DUI Lawyers, Inc. can help you understand your rights and fight for justice – whether you are a high profile celebrity like Brown, a UCLA or USC student stopped at checkpoint on the 5, or someone who got arrested for DUI while visiting the City of Angels.
 Connect with the Harvard Law School educated former prosecutor Kraut now to get powerful results to protect your rights.

 Continue reading